darode1/ml-project-2-sms-project/README.md

 * If you want to simply evaluate our model and not retrain it, set "train_eval" variable to False.
 If you want to retrain our model, set it to True.
 * Set "is_augmented" to False if you want to train our model without data augmentation in train set. (if you want to reproduce our results, keep it as True)
 * Run every cell contained in "First section" and in "Training the model to predict sets" section.
 This will print the accuracy, or train the model, depending on the variable "train_eval" that you set before.

+#### Other MLP models

+In this section we have many other MLP models that we tested, to reproduce them:
+* Open MLP_training.ipynb notebook
+* Change the train_path and test_path variables with your own paths of "test_set.parquet" and "train_set_augmented.parquet".
+* If you want to train on non-augmented data, you should change is_augmented to False.
+Otherwise, don't touch it.
+* Depending of what MLP model you want to train, you might need to change the model variable with your desired MLP model.
+* Run every cell, and it will train the model.

 #### CNNs